zane100long/odyssey-os/README.md

 ## Introducing a some-what-new (but not actually new) operating system!

-odyssey os is made to work on almost on all devices flawlessly.
+Odyssey OS is made to work on almost on all (Arm) devices flawlessly.